harveshvaran/ftp82_laptop/CHEATSHEET.md

    * `git checkout master`
    * `git fetch -p`
    * `git pull`
-   * `git branch -a` -- list all branches; the local branch will be there
+   * `git branch` -- list all branches; the local branch will be there
    * `git branch -d [BranchName]`
-   * `git branch -a` -- list all branches; the local branch will not be there
+   * `git branch` -- list all branches; the local branch will not be there

 # maven